KramosProg/simple-bugtp/README.md

 # simple-bugtp
-Simple bug tp , teleport you to "map".
+Simple bug tp, to teleport you in map!

+To support: </Kramos>#0001